What Is Medical Negligence?

 How long do medical negligence claims take?

 The length of medical negligence claims varies considerably.
-They are quite often affected by external factors, such as waiting for medical records to be provided and for experts to complete their reports.
+They are often affected by outside factors.
+This includes waiting for medical records and for medical experts to finish their reports.

 It can also depend on how complex the case is.
 Issues will need to be investigated, and there may be lots of evidence to gather.
 In all appropriate cases, we will apply for interim payments.